MatthewXavierDunn/dotfiles/README.md

 1. Clone the repo;
 2. Move each repo directory into your `~/.config` directory;
+3. Move the `.tmux.conf` file into your home, `~`, directory;
-3. Install the tmux plugin manager - tpm:
+4. Install the tmux plugin manager - tpm:
   ```bash
   git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
   ```
-4. Run both tmux and nvim to perform the initial setup and installation of all specified plugins.
+5. Run both tmux and nvim to perform the initial setup and installation of all specified plugins.

 ## Key Bindings